EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_05/hands_on_5.md

 -   Alexander J. M. Kell
 ---

-Previously, we added an exogenous service demand.
-That is, we explicitly specfied what the demand would be per year.
+In hands-on 2, we added an exogenous service demand.
+That is, we explicitly specified what the demand would be per year.

-However, we may not know what the electricity demand is per year into the future.
+However, we may not know what the electricity demand is for each year into the future.
 Instead, we may conclude that our electricity demand is a function of the GDP and population of a particular region.

-To accommodate such scenarios, MUSE enables us to choose a regression functoin that estimates service demands from GDP and population, which may be more certain in your case.
+To accommodate such scenarios, MUSE enables us to choose a regression function that estimates service demands from GDP and population, which may be more certain in your case.
 In this hands-on we find out how this can be done.

 # Learning objectives